Trump Is Wrong About That 'Caravan of Immigrants' and DACA

 Alex Mensing of Pueblos Sin Fronteras told ABC News that many of the caravan travelers are fleeing violence and that they are hoping to reach U.S. ports of entry in Arizona, California, or New Mexico where they will claim asylum and likely be detained.

-But starting on Sunday morning, President Donald Trump unleashed a flurry of tweets about the caravans – and seemed to conflate the group with DACA.
+But starting on Sunday morning, Trump unleashed a flurry of tweets about the caravans – and seemed to conflate the group with DACA.
 Here are the facts.

 Trump blames “Catch & Release”